 2.3 Incremental Model

-This is the third one on the list of development methodologies is the Incremental approach.
+This is the third one in the list of development methodologies is the Incremental approach.
 The iterative and incremental development methodologies lay between the waterfall process’s structure of upfront planning and the flexibility of Agile methodology.
 This means it is a mixture of both.

 While both adhere to the notion of developing small portions of software and releasing them to the public for criticism, they differ in terms of what is created during each release.
-Each “incremental” growth of the product in the incremental software development method adds a new function or feature to the existing one.
+Each “incremental” growth of the product in the incremental software development method adds as a new function or feature to the existing one.
 For instance, consider developing a strategy, creating an MVP with simple core capabilities, and then adding further features based on feedback.